-The Central California SPCA (CCSPCA), established in 1946 and located in Fresno County, California, is a 501(c)(3) non-profit humane society.
+The Central California SPCA (CCSPCA), founded in 1895 and located in Fresno County, California, is a 501(c)(3) non-profit humane society.
 Click Here to view our By-laws.

 Our Vision Statement

-To lead our community in promoting the quality of life for animals.
+To lead our community in promoting a high quality of life for animals.